-The members and alternates so elected shall hold office for six years and shall be eligible for reelection.
+The members and alternates so elected shall hold office for six years and shall be eligible for re-election.

 Of the bishops elected as members of the Disciplinary Tribunal, the senior diocesan bishop by date of admission shall be the president of the Disciplinary Tribunal.
-In the event that this bishop is recused or unable to serve as president, the next most senior diocesan bishop by date of admission shall be the president of the Disciplinary Tribunal.
-In the event each of the bishops, including alternates, recuses himself or is unable to serve as president, the remaining members of the Disciplinary Tribunal (excluding alternates) shall elect a president from among their number.
+In the event that this bishop recuses himself or is unable to serve as president, the next most senior diocesan bishop by date of admission shall be the president of the Disciplinary Tribunal.
+In the event each of the bishops, including alternates, recuses himself or is unable to serve as president, the Executive Committee shall fill such vacancies with a bishop until the next meeting of the Provincial Council.
+The president may appoint a legally qualified member of the Tribunal as Presiding Officer in his sole discretion.

 The Disciplinary Tribunal is granted jurisdiction over, and its jurisdiction is limited to, proceedings authorized by Canon IV.6.5-7.

-The Disciplinary Tribunal may regulate procedure on the hearing of any Presentment before it, and a copy of any rules of procedure made by it must be publicly available and searchable in electronic form.
+The Disciplinary Tribunal may regulate procedure on the hearing of any Presentment before it, and a copy of any rules of procedure made by it must be publicly available and searchable in electronic form. and must be published before the beginning of the commencement of a matter.

 Section 3 – Sentencing Review Board